ToSaturn/konfect/wp-content/plugins/lifterlms/readme.txt

 > **At it's core LifterLMS exists to lift up others through education.**

-You do NOT need a seperate ecommerce or membership plugin made by a different company to use LifterLMS!
+You do NOT need a separate ecommerce or membership plugin made by a different company to use LifterLMS!
 All that and more is included with LifterLMS so you can **avoid the "Software Frankenstein" problem** (too many plugins made by different companies that don't work well together have different levels of support).

 LifterLMS is also known for having a thriving well supported user community through, active listening, social engagement and robust documentation.